swing-research/icecream/README.md

 ### 🧊 Note
 The codebase is under active development.

-⚠️ **Important**: PyTorch 2.9 currently has a bug affecting half-precision (FP16) training.
-Please use PyTorch 2.8 or earlier for now.
-See [this issue](https://github.com/pytorch/pytorch/issues/166122).

 #### Updates
+Date 05.11.2025
+- Predict command allows a single tomogram as input
+- Remove the mask argument from the predict command as it is only used for training.
+- num_workers parameters is enforced to be 0 as we observed massive slow down with larger values.
+Date: 30.10.2025
+- Allow multiple volumes to be used for training and testing.
+Specific features:
+   - Scale the total number of iterations to be independent of the number of volume.
+   - Using the command line, the option name should be repeated (icecream train --tomo1 path1/fbp1.mrc --tomo1 path2/fbp1.mrc ...)
+- Save csv and png plot of the loss over iterates.
+You will need to install matplotlib.
+You can run 'pip install -e .'
+- Parameters updates:
+	- Added train_params.load_device to allow the tomograms and masks to be loaded on the GPU directly if space allows it.
+	-  Added iter_load in predict_params to choose which model to load.
+	- Added parameter save_dir_reconstructions in predict_params to save reconstructions elsewhere.
+	- Included pretrain_params into train_params.
+	- Changed scale to eq_weight to be more explicit.
+	- Added parameters mask_tomo_side, mask_tomo_density_perc and mask_tomo_std_perc file to generate the mask in space domain of the tomogram.

 Date: 23.10.2025
 - Added save_tomo_n_iterations, to compute and save the current reconstruction during training
 - Added the command line split-tilt-series to split a tilt series along the angle dimension.
 - Added comments on the parameters of the default yaml file
 - Code cleanup.
 - Added support to use a pre-trained model as initialization during training.
 - Added an option for torch.compile.

 The current version supports training on a single split of the tomograms.
 Upcoming updates will include support for **multi-volume training**.